 Students are to select their first and second choice of the campus where they would like to do their summer fellowship, along with their top three choices of mentors at each of the two campuses.
 Students will be placed at one of the two campuses they indicate according to availability of mentors.
 Every effort will be made to match students to a mentor of their choice.
 However, keep in mind that occasions do arise when this is not possible.

-not be placed with mentors from their home institution.
+placed with mentors from their home institution.

 Applications will be reviewed by an ad hoc committee of the Steering Committee.
 Selection criteria for the fellowship will include the student’s GPA, faculty recommendations from the applicant’s home institution, and evidence for inclination toward a career in research.
 Students selected to participate in the program will be notified in early April.

 2010 Summer Student Fellows

 2009 Summer Student Fellows

 2008 Summer Student Fellows